SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-On November 26th, the following event typically occurs in the USA:

-- **Thanksgiving Weekend:**
-  - Thanksgiving is celebrated on the fourth Thursday of November, which means the date can vary each year.
-  - The day following Thanksgiving is known as Black Friday, marking the start of the holiday shopping season.
-  - November 26 is often part of the extended Thanksgiving weekend, which includes:
-    - Family gatherings and feasts.
-    - Travel for many Americans, as they visit
+An event that takes place in the USA on November 26 (or around this date, as the specific date can change each year) is Thanksgiving Day.
+However, in 2023, Thanksgiving Day is actually on November 23, as it is celebrated on the fourth Thursday of November.
+Instead, November 26 could be associated with other events or observances.
+Here’s a list of possible events and observances that could occur around that time:

+- **Black Friday** (November 24,
 ### Positive Qoute
 ------
-"Radiate positivity and watch the world bloom around you 🌟🌻✨"
+"Believe in yourself and all that you are! 🌟 You are capable of amazing things. 💪✨"